-Kaspersky Endpoint Detection and Response Optimum and Microsoft Defender for Business compete in the cybersecurity solutions category.
-Kaspersky appears to have the upper hand with its advanced real-time threat response capabilities and cost-effectiveness, though Microsoft Defender excels in integration with its ecosystem.
+Kaspersky Endpoint Detection and Response Optimum and Microsoft Defender for Business compete in the cybersecurity solutions category, focusing on endpoint protection.
+Kaspersky stands out for its real-time threat response and remote monitoring, while Microsoft benefits from strong integration with its ecosystem and AI-powered analysis.

 It is pretty good because it offers various features such as Exchange, OfficeSuite, OneDrive, and SharePoint.